M-Contributions/Persistence-Isolation-Module/README.md

 This module is about Persistence.
-Magento 2 came out with a profound redesign of the framework from many standpoints, it introduces modern(perhaps not so new) OO Design techniques but if you look closer, when it comes to persistence, not greater changes has developed, it continues to shape the same ORM(if it ever had something close to an ORM) structure, the typical Model/Resource approach remains the same.
+Magento 2 came out with a profound redesign of the framework from many standpoints, it introduces modern(perhaps not so new) OO Design techniques but if you look closer, when it comes to persistence, not greater changes have developed, it continues to shape the same ORM(if it ever had something close to an ORM) structure, the typical Model/Resource approach remains the same.

 ### Problem this module solves.